sage-org/sage-org.github.io/README.md

-SaGe is a SPARQL query engine for public Linked Data providers that implements [Web preemption](#preemption).
-Thanks to web preemption, the Sage server has no time quota and ensures that SPARQL queries delivers complete results.
+SaGe is a SPARQL query engine for public knowledge graph that implements [Web preemption](#preemption).
+Thanks to web preemption, Sage ensures that any SPARQL query delivers complete results ie. Sparql queries cannot be interrupted after a quota of time fixed by knowledge graph provider.

 The complete approach and experimental results are available in a Research paper accepted at The Web Conference 2019.
-Thomas Minier, Hala Skaf-Molli and Pascal Molli. ["SaGe: Web Preemption for Public SPARQL Query services"](https://hal.archives-ouvertes.fr/hal-02017155/document) in Proceedings of the 2019 World Wide Web Conference (WWW'19), San Francisco, USA, May 13-17, 2019.
+Thomas Minier, Hala Skaf-Molli and Pascal Molli. ["SaGe: Web Preemption for Public SPARQL Query services"](https://hal.archives-ouvertes.fr/hal-02017155/document) in Proceedings of the 2019 World Wide Web Conference (WWW'19), San Francisco, USA, May 13-17, 2019. [slides](https://docs.google.com/presentation/d/1zSMKwTq6N6IJFs4jFkOqRzpfooDDoLGhR-3yYRUSij8/present?slide=id.p)

 An online demonstration is available at [sage.univ-nantes.fr](http://sage.univ-nantes.fr)

 ## <a name="preemption"></a>What is web preemption?